Western Europe (France, Germany, England) · c. 7th century–present (golden age: 1100–1500)

 Bold black lead linesJewel-toned fillsCompartmentalized segmentsTranslucent color effectsGeometric subdivisions

-About Stained Glass Style
+About Stained Glass style

 Stained glass SVG art recreates the luminous beauty of cathedral windows in vector format.
 With bold black cames (lead lines) separating jewel-toned translucent segments, this style transforms any subject into a radiant mosaic of color and light.
 The structured compartmentalization makes it naturally suited to SVG, where each segment is a distinct path with its own vibrant fill.